-The TOE provides cryptographic services for the encryption of data-at rest, secure communication channels, and for use by applications.
+The TOE provides cryptographic services for the encryption of data at rest, secure communication channels, and for use by applications.
 In addition, the TOE implements several cryptographic protocols that can be used to establish a trusted channel to other IT entities.

-As noted in the Security Target, section 1.5.2.1 the TOE provides cryptographic services via the following cryptographic modules.
+The TOE provides cryptographic services via the following cryptographic modules.

-- Apple corecrypto Module v11.0 [Apple silicon, User, Software] (User Space) - Apple corecrypto Module v11.0 [Apple silicon, Kernel, Software] (Kernel Space) - Apple corecrypto Module v11.0 [Apple silicon, Secure Key Store, Hardware]
+- Apple corecrypto Module v13.0 [Apple ARM, User, Software, SL1] - Apple corecrypto Module v13.0 [Apple ARM, Kernel, Software, SL1] - Apple corecrypto Module v13.0 [Apple ARM, Secure Key Store, Hardware, SL2]

-The Apple corecrypto Module v11.0 [Apple silicon, User, Software] is a dynamically loadable library that resides within the TOE OS user space.
-The library is loaded into an app running in user space to provide cryptographic functions.
+The Apple corecrypto Module v13.0 [Apple ARM, User, Software, SL1] is a dynamically loadable library that resides within the TOE OS user space.
+The library is loaded into an apprunning in user space to provide cryptographic functions.

-The functions listed below are used to implement the security protocols supported and the encryption of data-at-rest.
+The functions listed below are used to implement the security protocols supported and the encryption of data at rest.